microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflow.md

 ```

 ### -Scope
-Indicates scope of the call.
-With -Workspace or -WorkspaceId, dataflows under the workspace assigned to the caller are returned; Individual will work only with -Workspace or -WorkspaceId parameters.
-Organization returns all dataflows within a tenant (must be an administrator to initiate).
+Indicates the scope of the call.
+Individual scope must be run with -Workspace or -WorkspaceId parameters.
+Organization scope returns all dataflows within a tenant (must be an administrator to initiate).
 Individual is the default.

 ```yaml
 Type: PowerBIUserScope